-&lt;sup>§§§§§§§§ Some other results from the within-genre analysis reported in Appendix B, Table 5, diverge from the main findings (for details, see the comments to that Appendix table).
-The other substantially interesting divergence is that
+&lt;sup>26 Some other results from the within-genre analysis reported in app. table B5 diverge from the main findings (for details, see the comments to that table).
+The other substantially

-In Model 4, we find that cities under foreign rule produced more nationalist works, in line with H3 about the role of contrasting ideals in the process of diffusion, the third frame resonance mechanism.
+In model 4, we find that cities under foreign rule produced more nationalist works, in line with H3 about the role of contrasting ideals in the process of diffusion, the third frame resonance mechanism.
 Model 5 addresses the specifics of Napoleon's empire as a special case of foreign rule.
 It shows that compared to cities in countries that had not been occupied by Napoleon, cities in occupied countries produced more nationalist works (confirming H5).
-However, only cities that remained outside of the direct control of the empire did so, while cities that were also occupied did not produce any more nationalist art, likely because of the massive apparatus of censorship that the empire had rolled out, as the brief discussion of the case of Belgium suggested.
+However, only cities that remained outside of the direct control of the empire did so, while cities under imperial control did not produce any more nationalist art, likely because of the massive apparatus of censorship that the empire had rolled out, as the brief discussion of the case of Belgium suggested.

-Figure 4 shifts to an aggregate time-series mode of analysis to further explore the effect of Napoleonic occupation and to test H4.
+Figure 4 shifts to an aggregate time-series mode of analysis to further explore the effect of foreign rule by Napoleon's empire and to test H4.
 It visualizes the temporal increase and decrease of nationalist production in 19th-century Europe, using the predicted values generated by the decade dummies.
-The number of romantic nationalist works begins to increase slowly in late 18th century and then spikes after the Napoleonic Wars in the beginning of the 19th century, further supporting the argument about foreign rule.
+The number of Romantic nationalist works begins to increase slowly in the late 18th century and then spikes after the Napoleonic Wars in the beginning of the 19th century, further supporting the argument about foreign rule.